Akari-my/HomeX/README.md

     homeAlreadyExists: "&cThe home '%home%' already exists."
     homeNotFound: "&cThe home '%home%' does not exist."
     coolDownWait: "§cYou must wait before you can teleport again"
-    coolDownMove: "§cYou moved the teleporter and it was Cancelled"
+    maxHomesReached: "§cYou can no longer create Home because you have exceeded the maximum limit"
 ```
 </details>